jostylr/literate-programming/project.md

 Usage is `./node_modules/bin/litpro file` and it has some command flags.

-If you want a global install so that you just need to write `literateprogramming` then use `npm install -g literate-programming`.
+If you want a global install so that you just need to write `literate-programming` then use `npm install -g literate-programming`.

 The library has a full listing of the syntax, commands, and directives.
 Here we list the flags and new commands and directives.

  ## Example usage

- Save the following code to file `project.md` and run `litpro project.md`.
+ Save the following code to file `project.md` and run `literate-programming project.md`.

     # Welcome